Disability Support Pension when you reach age pension age

 If you transfer to Age Pension:

-- the rules for Age Pension may be better if you want to travel outside Australia
+- the rules may be better if you want to travel outside Australia, and

-- access to Pensioner Education Supplement and Education Entry Payment if you’re studying
+- get the Pensioner Education Supplement and Education Entry Payment if you study

-- being eligible for a higher rate of Rent Assistance if you’re single and sharing privately rented accommodation
+- get a higher rate of Rent Assistance if you’re single and sharing privately rented accommodation